ayham95/Custom-navigator/README.md

 A flutter package that makes it easy to create your own navigator anywhere in the widget tree.

+A common use for such widget is when you need to implement an "Always presenting bottom navigation bar"

 ![](giphy.gif)

 ## Getting Started